 And the LORD appointed a great fish to swallow Jonah, and Jonah was in the stomach of the fish three days and three nights.Jonah 1:17(NASB)

-Israel had been called and chosen to be a light to the gentiles and a voice to the wider world.
-They were to tell the nations about the great salvation of God, which is offered to all who trust His Word, and live by faith in Him.
+Israel had been called and chosen to be a light to the Gentiles and a voice to the wider world.
+They were to tell the nations about the great salvation of God, which is offered to all who trust His Word and live by faith in Him.

-Both at the beginning and the end of their 40-year long trek through the wilderness, Israel promised: all that the Lord has said we will do, and yet Israel, as a nation, strayed far from the Lord and became a rebellious and apostate people.
-This required the Lord to send holy men of God to call the nation back to Himself, so that they would fulfil their covenanted promise to take the gospel to all nations.
+Both at the beginning and the end of their 40-year long trek through the wilderness, Israel promised, "all that the Lord has said we will do," and yet Israel, as a nation, strayed far from the Lord and became a rebellious and apostate people.
+This required the Lord to send holy men of God to call the nation back to Himself so that they would fulfil their covenanted promise to take the gospel to all nations.

-Imagine, therefore, a prophet of Israel refusing to obey the Lord's instructions, and trying to escape from the work that God had prepared for him to do!
-Yet this is the story of Jonah, who attempted to flee his God-appointed commission, to be a light to the gentiles in Nineveh.
+Imagine, therefore, a prophet of Israel refusing to obey the Lord's instructions and trying to escape from the work that God had prepared for him to do!
+Yet this is the story of Jonah, who attempted to flee his God-appointed commission to be a light to the Gentiles in Nineveh.

-In seeking to flee from God, and avoid his divine call, to tell forth the good news of salvation, Jonah boarded a foreign ship that was bound for Tarshish, and paid money for his passage - in order to escape from the Lord!
+In seeking to flee from God and avoid his divine call to tell forth the good news of salvation, Jonah boarded a foreign ship that was bound for Tarshish, and paid money for his passage - in order to escape from the Lord!

-How funny and yet how sad that this prophet of God should desire to flee from the presence of the Lord, and refused to carry out God's plans and purposes for his life.
+How funny and yet how sad that this prophet of God should desire to flee from the presence of the Lord and refused to carry out God's plans and purposes for his life.

 But when God has a call on a life, He will move heaven and earth to ensure that His purposes are fulfilled.
-Indeed, He sent a great storm, which caused Jonah to be flung into the sea, and face inevitable death - BUT, we discover: the LORD had prepared a great fish to swallow up Jonah.
-And Jonah was in the belly of the fish three days and three nights.
+Indeed, He sent a great storm which caused Jonah to be flung into the sea and face inevitable death - BUT we discover, "the LORD had prepared a great fish to swallow up Jonah.
+And Jonah was in the belly of the fish three days and three nights."

-Jonah had been selected to carry out God's will.. and it was by God's grace, that He caused Jonah to be swallowed by a great fish, and not digested for three days and three nights, in the belly of the whale!!
-God could have carried out His gracious plans for Nineveh through a more responsive individual.. but it was God's grace that permitted the reluctant Jonah to have a second chance.. to take the good news of salvation to the lost gentiles, in that great city of Nineveh.
-God in His grace, gave Jonah a second opportunity to fulfil His plans and purposes in his life.
+Jonah had been selected to carry out God's will... and it was by God's grace that He caused Jonah to be swallowed by a great fish and not digested as he remained for three days and three nights in its belly!!
+God could have carried out His gracious plans for Nineveh through a more responsive individual... but it was God's grace that permitted the reluctant Jonah to have a second chance to take the good news of salvation to the lost Gentiles in that great city of Nineveh.
+God, in His grace, gave Jonah a second opportunity to fulfil His plans and purposes in his life.

-Some of God's servants are willing people.. who, like the great queen Esther understand that they have been placed in a special position for such a time as this.
-Others like Jonah, can be resistant to God's claim on their life, and be unwilling to listen to His voice, heed His commands and share the good news of the gospel of grace.
+Some of God's servants are willing people who, like the great queen Esther, understand that they have been placed in a special position for such a time as this.
+Others, like Jonah, can be resistant to God's claim on their life and be unwilling to listen to His voice, heed His commands, and share the good news of the gospel of grace.